List of Farid Gabteni’s quotes

 The Muslim believer who knows is deeply Humanist; he will never become a naturally obscurantist criminal.
 (Farid Gabteni)

-Faith in God is inseparable from work that is simultaneously both good and beautiful.
-Muslims must diligently practice benevolence and charity, and forcefully denounce everything and everyone which disfigures their religion through hatred and violence.
-It is their responsibility to wake up, and to rehabilitate original Islâm in the eyes of the world; Islâm of the Enlightenment, of science and progress, that of peace, of freedom of conscience and of tolerance.
+Faith in God is inseparable from righteous and beautiful work, simultaneously, one with the other.
+Muslims must diligently practice benevolence and beneficence, and vigorously denounce all that and all those who, through hatred and violence, disfigure their religion.
+It is incumbent upon them to awaken and to rehabilitate the original Islâm in the eyes of the world—the Islâm of enlightenment, of science and progress, of peace, freedom of conscience, and of tolerance.
 (Farid Gabteni)

 When you’ve seen a being – reduced, subjected and debased – and you could do nothing for them, tell yourself today that you can surely do something for others like them.
 Blessed is he who says, acts and fulfills.
 (Farid Gabteni)

-The poor, the needy, the sickly, the underprivileged, the victims of misfortune and all those left behind in the world must be unquestionably – with Knowledge and Faith – the main concern of all Muslims”.
+The poor, the needy, the sickly, the underprivileged, the victims of misfortune, and all those left behind in the world must unquestionably be, alongside Knowledge and Faith, the foremost concern of every Muslim.
 (Farid Gabteni)

 Know how to love your fellow men, be kind to your neighbours, feed the hungry, take in orphans; that is what is good, what is right and is not vain.
 (Farid Gabteni)

-Mistreating a child or anyone else, weak and innocent, is an extravagant crime, which is not justified by any reason.
+Mistreating a child, or any vulnerable and innocent being, is a heinous crime that no reason can justify.
 God Is Omniscient; woe to the evildoers.
 (Farid Gabteni)

 Think of those who are suffering and dying here and elsewhere.
 Have a heart and be fighters, rescue those in misfortune and calm those who fear; no one gets used to the pain.
 (Farid Gabteni)

 In Arabic, the words ‘assurance’, ‘faith’ and ‘belief’ (îmân, إیمان) have the same roots (A-M-N, أ م ن) : assurance, safety, security.
-In the Quranic language, faith is acquired through knowledge, by making sure and assuring; it is far more than a vague and relative belief.
-God Is Evident, rationally, one can only testify this; and this testimony must be made with full knowledge of the facts, with full science and consciousness.
-The believer, which I translate as the assurer, makes sure and secures himself, by educating himself about the Fact of God; this is how he becomes secure and securing, assured and assuring (mu’min, مؤمن).
+In the Quranic language, faith is acquired through knowledge—by making sure and assuring—it is far more than a vague and relative belief.
+God Is Evident, rationally, one can only bear witness to it; and such testimony must be given with full knowledge of the facts, with full knowledge and awareness.
+The believer—which I translate as the assurer—makes sure and secures himself by educating himself about the Fact of God; thus he becomes secured and securing, assured and assuring (mu’min, مؤمن).
 (Farid Gabteni)

-Man, with all his knowledge, still feels the need to feed his soul; his spiritual quest demands answers.
-And yet the wave of sects of Judeo-Christian and Far East inspiration, derived from Buddhism or Hinduism, has ebbed.
-There have been attempts to spiritualise materialism and vice versa, but the result was not a big success.
-This will also be the case for the doctrinal sectarianism of errant muslims.
+Man, with all his knowledge, feels the need to nourish his soul; his spiritual quest demands answers.
+Yet the wave of sects of Judeo-Christian or Far Eastern inspiration, drawn from Buddhism or Hinduism, has receded.
+Attempts to spiritualise materialism—and the reverse—failed to take hold.
+So too will it be with the doctrinal sectarianism of misguided Muslims.
 (Farid Gabteni)

-Islâm, with its original Message, will make man rediscover his humanity and his raison d’être; such is its universal vocation. (…) and whoever fears God, He Forms a way out for him – And He Provides for him from where he does not expect, and whoever relies on God, then He Is His Calculator; certainly God Forwards His Command; God has already Set a measure for all things (Qurân / Chapter 65, verses 2-3).
+Islâm, with its original and distinctive Message, will make man rediscover his humanity and his raison d’être; such is its universal vocation. (…) and whoever premunises himself through God, He Forms for him a way out – And He Grants him from where he does not calculate, and whoever mandates God, then He Is His Calculator; indeed God Brings His Command to pass; God has already Formed for all things a measure (Qurân / Chapter 65, verses 2-3).
 (Farid Gabteni)

 In Arabic, the words ‘injustice’ and ‘obscurity’ (ẓulm, ẓulmah, ظﻠم ظﻠﻤﺔ) have the same root (Ẓ-L-M, ظ ل م).
-An inherent logic in the Arabic language explains the link between injustice and obscurity: in obscurity we act without accuracy, operate blindly, move things incorrectly, deviate, stray and lead others astray; thus the darkened is obscured, he appraises and acts unjustly, he becomes himself obscuring.
-Therefore, I translate the word “unjust” by “obscurantist”.
+An inherent logic in the Arabic language explains the link between injustice and obscurity: in obscurity we act without accuracy, operate blindly, move things incorrectly, deviate, stray and lead others astray; thus the one darkened is obscured, he appraises and acts unjustly, he in turn becomes obscuring.
+Therefore, I translate the word ‘unjust’ as ‘obscurantist’.
 (Farid Gabteni)

 Look and listen with your nose, because your eyes and your ears often deceive you; your nose smells what is bad or what is good.
 (Farid Gabteni)